 Stair lifts are motorized chairs that travel along a rail mounted to the treads of stairs.
 The rider should be able to get on and off the chair independently, or with assistance in the form of a walker or cane only.
 Typically, a stair lift is not a good solution for someone in a wheelchair.

-A stair lift is also called a stairlift, a chair lift, a stairway lift, or by trade names such as “Stair Glide.”
+A stair lift is also called a stairlift, a stair chair, a chair lift, a stairway lift, or by trade names such as “Stair Glide.”

 Stair Lifts Types

 There are two basic types of stair lifts: straight and curved.
 A straight stair lift is installed for a single, straight flight of stairs that has no turns or landings.
 A curved stair lift is installed for stairs that feature a turn or curve, an intermediate landing, any change in direction or angle of incline, or when out-of-the-way parking at the top or bottom is desired.